How Does Having Children Affect Writing A Will?

 Appointing Guardians in the Will

-If anything happened to you, don’t assume that your children would be bought up by the member of your family or friend who you think would bring them up in a way that you would want.
+If anything happened to you, don’t assume that your children would be brought up by the member of your family or friend who you think would bring them up in a way that you would want.

 If you don’t appoint guardians in your Will then the first stage Will be the intervention of Social Services who will put your children into temporary care until guardians can be formally appointed.